 In this essay you are invited to explore how your Christian worldview

-the topic you have chosen, think about how your view of the world is informed
+with the topic you have chosen, think about how your view of the

-The philosophical systems of great thinkers such as Plato and Aristotle
+in life.
+The philosophical systems of great thinkers such as Plato

-were worldviews.
-Every mature rational human being…has his or her
+and Aristotle were worldviews.
+Every mature rational human being…has

-own worldview just as surely as Plato did…Achieving awareness of
+his or her own worldview just as surely as Plato did…Achieving

 ~Ronald Nash, Worldviews in Conflict: Choosing Christianity in a World

-world, coupled with the values they set for themselves in the context
+and the world, coupled with the values they set for themselves

-in the Scriptures.
-To adopt Christianity with authenticity is to be a
+To adopt Christianity with authenticity is to be a person of faith

-person of faith who embraces that biblical world view….
-This is
+who embraces that biblical world view….
+This is a world view

 ~Nicholas Wolterstorff, “Foreword,” The Transforming Vision: